-2. Test Period 6 Quarterly Report.
-On February 13, 2014, Servicer, through the IRG, submitted to me a Quarterly Report containing the results of the Compliance Review conducted by the IRG for the calendar quarter ending December 31, 2013.
-The Test Period 6 Quarterly Report was subsequently revised on March 7, 2014, to reflect the results of the IRG's resumption of testing Metric 23.
-As shown in Table 2 below, based on the testing activities required in the Work Plan, the IRG determined that the Threshold Error Rate had not been exceeded or otherwise failed for any of the Metrics tested.
+2. Test Period 8.
+In August, 2014, Servicer submitted to me a Quarterly Report containing the results of the Compliance Review conducted by the IRG for the calendar quarter ended June 30, 2014.
+As shown in Table 2 below, this Test Period was the first in which all 33 Metrics were tested (except as noted in Section III.A.1 above), and the IRG determined that the Threshold Error Rate had not been exceeded or otherwise failed for any of the Metrics tested.